kenjennings/Atari-Pet-Frogger/README_Porting.md

 If you are determined to work with BASIC, then I recommend using something other than Atari BASIC.
 My favorite is OSS BASIC XL (or XE) which is compatible with Atari BASIC, but considerably faster, and has built-in support for Player/Missile graphics that Atari BASIC does not have.
 However, no matter what you do any kind of interpreted BASIC is far, far slower than Assembly language.
 That's reason enough to avoid Atari BASIC.

 There are versions of BASIC, and other languages that can be compiled into machine language.
-Often the results are as good as having worked directly in Assembly, though sometimes there can still be compromises or language-specific gymnastics when working directly with Atari hardware features.
+Often the results are as good as working in Assembly, though sometimes there can still be compromises or language-specific gymnastics when working directly with Atari hardware features.
 I do not have a lot of experience with these languages.
 BASIC and Assembly cover all the bases for me.

 **Things You Can Do In Atari BASIC**

 The following is a list of Atari features that a BASIC program can use.
-Assembly is not needed to set up the features, though sometimes in BASIC the usage is minimal.
+Assembly is not needed to set up the features, though with BASIC the feature's use may be limited.

 - Redefined custom character sets